open-access-policies/streaming/_security_policies/sec_pol_001.md

 ### 1. Objective

-The objective of this policy is to establish the requirements for protecting the confidentiality, integrity, and availability of the Company's information assets, user data, and video streaming platform infrastructure.
+The objective of this policy is to establish the requirements for protecting the confidentiality, integrity, and availability of [Company Name]'s information assets, user data, and video streaming platform infrastructure.
 This policy ensures compliance with applicable laws and regulations while maintaining user trust and platform security.

 ### 2. Scope